Furniture Company's Contract with IKEA Will Mean 100 New Jobs for Oregonians

 Ninkasi's astronomic growth has a lot to do with its successful partnership with Business Oregon.
 Since 2012, Business Oregon has worked on three financing deals with the company to help fund its expansions.
-As a result, since 2005, Ninkasi has grown from two employees to its current team of 57 employees.
-As of 2010, the brewery was the fastest growing regional brewery in the U.S., nearly tripling its production since 2009.
+As a result, since its founding in 2006, Ninkasi has grown from two employees to an expected 100 by the summer of 2014.

 Past assistance to the company included a $50,000 forgivable loan from the Governor's Strategic Reserve Fund helped the company put the final pieces of its financing plan in place in April 2010.
 In addition, in July 2010, Business Oregon funded a $502,000 OBDF loan for the company.

 Portland is the commercial center of the state with an engaging urban environment providing year-round arts and culture attractions.